rainbow-me/rainbowkit/.changeset/polite-maps-decide.md

 "@rainbow-me/rainbowkit": patch
 ---

-Implemented logout on wallet switch
+Implemented logout on wallet switch in `<RainbowKitAuthenticationProvider />`